 For more information, please refer to the Route history of Inland Rail 2006-2020 document.

 We understand some property owners are concerned about the impact Inland Rail operations will have on their property values.

 There’s no legislative requirement to pay financial compensation for a loss in value unless land is acquired from a property.

 However, the purpose of the environmental assessment currently being undertaken is to determine the potential impact of Inland Rail operations in communities along the Kagaru to Acacia Ridge and Bromelton alignment.
 If Inland Rail’s found to likely exceed any of the regulatory standards required to be met, we’ll need to recommend mitigation measures to alleviate those impacts.

 The crossing loop locations proposed in the reference design have been determined by operational requirements.
 The ultimate location of loops may vary from the current locations during the primary approvals process, and as we progress through the design development process.
-We expect to have the outputs of our additional modelling and studies available in early 2021.

 The ultimate goal for Inland Rail is to be able to move freight between Melbourne to Brisbane in less than 24 hours with 98 percent reliability.
 The location and number of crossing loops were designed across the entire Inland Rail network to ensure it’s an achievable target.

 The location of a crossing loop is determined by considering the various operating requirements of the track, with reference to local constraints.
 These constraints can include factors such as topographical limitations, environmental considerations and planning restrictions.

 Inland Rail will allow for continued growth and economic development in the Logan and Brisbane areas.
 It will support ongoing development of the Bromelton State Development Area and create opportunities for bulk freight and logistics operations, future industrial uses and other secondary service-related industries.